 The terms are where this card really shines.
 There’s no annual fee for the U.S. Bank Visa Platinum card.

-You’ll get the longest introductory period in the game, with 0% APR for 20 billing cycles for purchases and balance transfers.
+You’ll get one of the longest intro periods in the game, with 0% APR for 18 billing cycles for purchases and balance transfers.
 After that you’ll get a regular rate of 14.74%–25.74% Variable.

 This card is also excellent for balance transfers.
 If you’re carrying a balance at a high interest rate, you could transfer it over to the U.S. Bank Visa Platinum to give yourself more time to pay it off without being charged interest.
 That would work for any balances under special financing from the Amazon.com Store Card as well — if you’re worried that you won’t pay off your deferred financing balance in time, you can transfer that balance to this card to avoid the retroactive interest charges.